CHTC/tutorial-CHTC-AF3/README.md

     mkdir /staging/<netid>/tutorial-CHTC-AF3/
     ```

     You should upload your AlphaFold3 model weights (`af3.bin.zst`) to this path.
 If you do not already have them, you will need to obtain them from the [DeepMind AlphaFold Team](https://github.com/google-deepmind/alphafold3/blob/main/docs/installation.md#obtaining-model-parameters). **You MUST have these weights before proceeding as they are required to run the inference pipeline of AlphaFold3.** Model weights can take several days to weeks to be approved.

     You can upload your `af3.bin.zst` using `scp`, `sftp`, `rsync` or another file transfer client, such as Cyberduck or WinSCP.
 For more information about uploading files to CHTC, visit our [Transfer Files between CHTC and your Computer](https://chtc.cs.wisc.edu/uw-research-computing/transfer-files-computer) guide.

-#### Toy Dataset
+#### About the Toy Dataset
 A sample toy dataset has been included with this repository under `Toy_Dataset/input.csv`.
 You can use this CSV with the `scripts/generate_job_directories.py` helper script, as described in [Setting Up AlphaFold3 Input JSONs and Job Directories](#setting-up-alphafold3-input-jsons-and-job-directories).
 The toy dataset includes 4 jobs:

 1) A simple single-protein job modeling the structure of the [_Sabethes Cyaneus_]() Piwi protein